 Rock Creek

-An absolute jewel amongst Montana’s trout streams, Rock Creek seems like a place that hasn’t changed forever.
-The river flows fast and clear year round, in a setting that is a classic Montana mountain stream.
+An absolute jewel among Montana’s trout streams, Rock Creek feels like a place that has never changed.
+The creek flows fast and clear over a granite substrate year round, in a classic Montana mountain stream setting.
 Rock Creek drains the back side of the Anaconda Wilderness and joins the Clark Fork headed to the Pacific.
-From sometime in mid-May through June every year anglers float this stunning river on a special, limited permit authorized through the Lolo National Forest.
+From sometime in mid-May through June every year, anglers float this stunning water on a special, limited permit authorized through the Lolo National Forest.

-Rock Creek has a wonderful Salmon Fly and Golden Stonefly hatch back to back, and the native Cutthroats, Rainbows and Browns are aggressive and plentiful.
-Launches are limited, and early booking is a great idea, since arrangements must be made in advance with the Lolo National Forest.
+Rock Creek has prolific salmonfly and golden stonefly hatches back to back, and the native cutthroats and bull trout (along with wild rainbows and browns) are aggressive and plentiful.
+Launches are limited, and early booking is a great idea since arrangements must be made in advance with the Lolo National Forest.